-Written by Robert E. Sheriff, MS, CIH, CSP, President
+Written By: Robert E. Sheriff, MS, CIH, CSP, President

 To most people IAQ i.e. Indoor Air Quality; is just mold.
-Although mold is often an element of indoor air quality (IAQ) problems, it is certainly not the only situation adversely affecting us in the approximately 20 hours a day we spend indoors.
+Although mold is often an element of indoor air quality (IAQ) problems, it is certainly not the only situation adversely affecting us in approximately 20 hours a day we spend indoors.

 Actually mold is likely one of the lesser IAQ problems.
 Why?
 Because most of the molds that are indoors are also outdoors, thus if molds are affecting you, it is likely they affect you both indoors and outdoors.
 There are some exceptions.
-If conditions indoors, such as dampness, condensation, roof leaks, flooding and leaking plumbing fixtures, are creating a condition where mold can grow more readily indoors than outdoors, it may be the quantity of mold that is the problem.
+If conditions indoors such as dampness, condensation, roof leaks, flooding and leaking plumbing fixtures are creating a condition where mold can grow more readily indoors than outdoors, it may be the quantity of mold that is the problem.
 A greater mold concentration may just reach a reaction threshold in a person such as coughing, sneezing, eye irritation, or even asthma.

 Some molds release mycotoxins as part of their life processes but such chemicals are in such low concentration, it is very unlikely—even remote—that they will affect anyone.
-The only exceptions are those individuals most sensitive such as the ill, very young, very old, or immune compromised, such as those taking immune suppressing medications or undergoing cancer treatment.
+The only exceptions are those individuals most sensitive such as the ill, very young, very old, or immune-compromised, such as those taking immune-suppressing medications or undergoing cancer treatment.

 There are a host of other indoor exposures that may be worse than molds—allergies for example.
 Many people are allergic to dogs, cats, rabbits, gerbils, guinea pigs, cockroaches, or dust mites.
 Even at work, one may have a strong reaction to cat dander on a co-worker’s clothing.